- $ Billion+ Won

 - $810,000 verdict after the failure to diagnose a 61-year-old man’s lung cancer.

 No one who has recently lost a loved one should have to go it alone.
-At Morgan & Morgan, our wrongful death attorneys and staff are here to help families that have been devastated by the avoidable loss of a loved one.
+At Morgan & Morgan, our wrongful death lawyers and staff are here to help families that have been devastated by the avoidable loss of a loved one.

 If your family has lost a loved one in an auto accident, due to medical malpractice, a defective product, a workplace accident, or under any other unexpected and avoidable circumstance, we may be able to help.